 - 1).
 Unified Planning Work Program (UPWP).
 Produced annually, the UPWP lists all planning tasks and studies the MPO will undertake during the year.
-Bothe MRMPO standing committees discuss and propose planning tasks.
+Both MRMPO standing committees discuss and propose planning tasks.
 Staff conducts additional consultation with agencies and interested parties as necessary.
 Policy Committee holds a public hearing on the draft UPWP after a 30-day comment period.
 Fact sheets and other information may be produced by staff as necessary.
 A record of comments received and responses is kept on file, reported to committees, posted on the web site, and may be incorporated into the final plan. - 2) Regional Transportation Plan (RTP).
 Updated every four years, the RTP is a long-range (20-year) plan that contains the region's goals and policies, projects, funding forecasts, strategies, and projected demands on the transportation system.
 Advisory committees discuss the plan update over several meetings.
 The MRMPO hosts two open house sessions, a 30-day comment period and public hearing.
 Comments received will be responded to and included in the final document.
 The draft RTP, and supporting White Papers and other research, as needed, is posted on the website and mailed to interested parties.
 Open house meetings are advertised in the newspaper, on the website and by mailing to individuals and organizations on transportation mail lists.
-Staff conducts outreach including community presentation

-- 3) Transportation Improvement Program (TIP).
+Staff conducts outreach including community presentation. - 3) Transportation Improvement Program (TIP).
 Updated every four years, the TIP is the short-range listing of financially constrained (funded) projects to be undertaken in the coming four years.
 Projects in the TIP are incorporated into the Statewide Transportation Improvement Program (STIP).
-Public process for the TIP is the same as, and conducted concurrently with, the RTP update.
+Public process for the

+TIP is the same as, and conducted concurrently with, the RTP update.
 The TIP and all major amendments are subject to a comment period (30-day for program adoption, 21-day for major amendments) and a public hearing.
-A record of comments received is kept on file with responses, reported to committees, posted on the website, and may be incorporated into the final plan. - 4) Air Quality Conformity Determination (AQCD).
+(Public notice of public involvement activities and time established for public review and comment on the TIP will satisfy the Program of Projects (POP) requirements of the Section 5307 Program and other Federal Transit Administration funding programs.)
+A record of comments received is kept on file with responses, reported to committees, posted on the website, and may be incorporated into the final plan.

+4) Air Quality Conformity Determination (AQCD).
 The MRMPO is required to show through the AQCD that both the RTP and the TIP conform to federal Clean Air Act standards.
 The determination process is technical in nature, but the findings are subject to public review during the activities described above for the RTP and TIP.
 A record of comments received will be kept on file with responses, reported to committees, posted on the website, and may be incorporated into the final plan.